 Deputy Public Affairs Officer:

-The DPAO supports the PAO in managing the Section and oversees all PAS activities in his absence.
+The DPAO supports the PAO in managing the Section and oversees all PAS activities in the PAO’s absence.

 The Office Management Specialist for the Public Affairs Section.